danriti/moleskine/the-right-stuff/README.md

    and JS (including jQuery)
 1. Modify the Bootstrap example to add a single [image][9] (26kb in size)

-**NOTE**: I picked Apache over Nginx simply because I'm more familiar with
-          setting it up and configuring it.
+I picked Apache over Nginx simply because I'm more familiar with setting it up and configuring it.
+I choose the Bootstrap example because I felt it is composed of the many elements you'll find on a modern website.
+These elements include several exteral CSS and JS dependencies (3 CSS & 3 JS), a top oriented navigation bar, and a decent amount of content.
+Plus, Bootstrap is widely used across the web, so why not look at how we can make it potentially faster?

 ### Going the Distance

+I broke the experiment into several steps, where I would:

+1. Get the current PageSpeed score
+2. Pick a single failed optimization from the list of suggested improvements
+3. Research and implement a change to overcome the failed optimization
+4. Rinse and repeat until success

-#### 1. Bootstrap off the Shelf
+#### 1. Bootstrap off the shelf

 Let's begin by generating a PageSpeed score from the off the shelf Bootstrap example.
 This will act as a baseline for the rest of the test.